MetaFFI/metaffi-core/README.md

 2. Serialize/Deserialize parameters (official plugins use Google Protobuf)
 3. Use C-FFI library to call to/from XLLR in host/guest languages

-It is the compiler plugin that chooses the C-FFI mechanism used or the type of parameter serialization.
+It is the compiler plugin that chooses the C-FFI mechanism used or the otype of parameter serialization.

 For example, the official *Python3* plugin uses CTypes for C-FFI and Protobuf serialization with `.proto` IDL.
 Another implementer can make *FasterPython3* plugin that uses "cffi" to C-FFI and FlatBuffers for serialization with its IDL.